zhuzhen216/2d_materials_machine_learning/README.md

 preprint link: https://arxiv.org/abs/1708.04766
 ___
 ### manuscript foler
-The manuscript in pdf format is stored in this folder
+A copy of the manuscript in pdf format is stored in this folder.
 ___
 ### data folder
 Computated materials properties of 2D materials: